TheWhyofFry/sars-cov-2-haplo/README.md

   - samtools
   - [virulign](https://github.com/rega-cev/virulign)

-I've included some tools necessary for the pipeline (under Snakemake/tools).
-The CliqueSNV version is 1.5.6, BUT I modified a bit of the source - nothing in the algorithm.
-Please only use the version on the repo.
+I've included some tools necessary for the pipeline (under Snakemake/tools), except CliqueSNV.
+The version the pipeline was tested on, is CliqueSNV 1.5.7.
+CliqueSNV is under active development, so if something fails with a new version, please open an issue/try the aforementioned version.

 # Running example